ibm-cloud-docs/vpc/backup_service_vpc_view_backup_jobs.md

    | Job completed | Date and time of when the job was finished. |
    | Snapshot      | The snapshot (backup) that was created when the backup job finishes.
 Click the name to see the details in the side panel. |
    | Source        | The source can be the source volume from which the first snapshot was taken, or the source instance of the snapshot consistency group that the backup is a member of. |
-   {: caption="Table 1.
-Information provided by the list of backup jobs for the backup policy" caption-side="bottom"}
+   {: caption="Information provided by the list of backup jobs for the backup policy" caption-side="bottom"}

 ### View snapshots that were created by a backup job in the console
 {: #backup-view-snap-backup-ui}